Tropical Storm Nana develops, sets yet another Atlantic record

 AccuWeather meteorologists believe the RealImpact Scale for Nana will be a one due primarily to the storm's small size but also the flooding and mudslide potential.
 This scale was introduced by AccuWeather in 2019 to better relay the full impact of hurricanes and tropical storms.
 Unlike the Saffir-Simpson scale, which is based solely on wind speeds, the RealImpact scale factors in other key weather elements.

-Jamaica will be affected by Nana into Tuesday night with rounds of heavy rain and gusty thunderstorms.
+Jamaica was affected by Nana into Tuesday night with rounds of heavy rain and gusty thunderstorms.
 Small craft should remain in port until this system passes to the west on Wednesday.

 Heavy rain and gusty winds are expected to target areas from northern Honduras to northern Guatemala, Belize and southeastern Mexico Wednesday into Thursday.